rock-core/rock-core.github.io/documentation/runtime/ruby_and_types.md

  * either by adding methods to the values.
 For instance, one could define the #+ method on '/base/Time', which would add two times together
- * or by specifying convertions between some Ruby class and the oroGen-registered types.
-For instance, converting between /base/Time and the builting Time class in Ruby
+ * or by specifying conversions between some Ruby class and the oroGen-registered types.
+For instance, converting between /base/Time and the building Time class in Ruby

 To add methods to an oroGen-registered type, one does